genestack/user-tutorials/source/guide/pipelines-methyl_arrays_include.rst

 (default: No control group)

 .. image:: images/diff-meth-options.png

+If you specify one or more confounding factors, you can identify differentially methylated regions between tested groups of samples, while taking into account potential confounders, such as sex, age, laboratory, etc. In this case the detected methylation changes are only caused by the factor of interest, for example treatment, while any possible effects of confounding factors are excluded.
+As confounding factors must be chosen according to metainfo keys common to all samples, remember to specify the relevant information for all the samples.

 The Test Differential Regions Methylation application is based on the minfi_ and DMRcate_ packages.